cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 adding your own validation rules.
 For more information on that setup, check the :doc:`/core-libraries/validation` documentation.

-Now that your validation rules in place, use the app to try to add an article with an empty title or body to see how it works.
+Now that your validation rules are in place, use the app to try to add an article with an empty title or body to see how it works.
 Since we've used the :php:meth:`Cake\\View\\Helper\\FormHelper::input()` method of the FormHelper to create our form elements, our validation error messages will be shown